bigfoot547/csm-inspect/README.md

 6. You're done!

 ## How to use
-When inspection is enabled (type `/inspect get` to find out), punch a node to see everything about it.
+When inspection is enabled (type `.inspect get` to find out), punch a node to see everything about it.

 ## License
 Code: **LGPL v2.1+**